vorakl/FakeTpl/README.md

 $(IFS=' '; for host in $(tr ' ' '\n' <<< ${!BACKEND[@]} | sort -n | tr '\n' ' '); do echo "   server ${host} ${BACKEND[${host}]}:80 check"; done)
 ```

-Then we can get a dynamic configuration like
+Then we can get a particular configuration for this instance like

 ```bash
 declare -A BACKEND